ckilpatrick20/katacoda-ckilpatrick/intro-to-tdd-with-java/scenario-student-tracking-application/step4.md

 ---
 ## Time to refactor

 Welcome to the last stage of the TDD cycle, <span style="color:blue">refactoring</span>.
-During this stage, we revisit the unit tests and code we have previously written to refactor:
+During this stage, we revisit the unit test and code we have previously written to refactor:
 - Update our unit tests to adhear to the [arrange-act-assert](https://automationpanda.com/2020/07/07/arrange-act-assert-a-pattern-for-writing-good-tests/) pattern
 - Remove any hard-coded values
 - Update our `Student` class and `displayStudentFullName` method